-Entries are currently open for the 2020 Calibre Essay Prize, worth a total of AU$7,500.
+Entries have now closed for the 2020 Calibre Essay Prize, worth a total of AU$7,500.
 The Calibre Essay Prize is open to all essayists writing in English.
 We seek essays of between 2,000 and 5,000 words on any subject.
 We welcome essays of all kinds: personal or political, literary or speculative, traditional or experimental.
 Founded in 2007, the Calibre Prize is one of the world’s leading prizes for a new non-fiction essay.

 First place will receive $5,000, and second place will receive $2,500.

 Click the link for more information about past winners and to read their essays.

 Please read our Frequently Asked Questions before contacting us with queries about the Calibre Prize.

 Before entering the Calibre Essay Prize, all entrants must read the Terms and Conditions.

 Entries may be offered elsewhere during the judging of the Calibre Prize.
 If an entrant is longlisted and has their essay offered elsewhere, the entrant will have 24 hours to decide if they would like to withdraw their essay on offer elsewhere or from the Calibre Prize.
 Exclusivity is essential for longlisted essays.
 The overall winning essay will be published in the magazine in the May 2020 with the runner-up to be published later in the year.

 Online entry (full-time student) - $15

 Online entry (standard/non subscriber) - $25*